riceball1/riceball1/README.md

 🔭 I'm currently working at eSpark Learning building math activities for K-5

-🌱 I’m currently learning Python, SQL, Nodejs, Frontend Systems Design, DSA + Algorithims, and Data Visualization with D3.js
+🌱 I’m currently learning svelte, typescript, and working with a ruby/elm application

 💬 Ask me about my journey to web development, futsal/soccer, travel, minimalism, food, and language learning